aric-fowler/TRANSAT/README.md

 pip3 install transat            # .whl or .tar.gz file must be in current directory
 ```

-To use the ABC SAT attack, [download](https://github.com/berkeley-abc/abc) and install it using the included Makefile.
+To use the ABC SAT attack, [download ABC](https://github.com/berkeley-abc/abc) and install it using the included Makefile, along with the TRANSAT package.

 ## Usage